falk-m/blog/posts/2024-10-17-smart-country-conf/README.md

 date: '2024-10-17'
 ---

-This year, i visited the smart country conference in Berlin.
+This year, I visited the smart country conference in Berlin.
-Its a fair, where the main topic is the digitalization of the german coverment.
+It's a fair, where the main topic is the digitalization of the German government.

-My focus was the usage of open source and web technolgie in this area.
+My focus was the usage of open source and web technologies in this area.

-First intesting thing was the existance of a "Government Site Builder" based on Type3.
+First interesting thing was the existence of a "Government Site Builder" based on Type3.
 [produkt.gsb.bund.de/gsb11](https://produkt.gsb.bund.de/gsb11).

-Then I saw demonstrations op openDesk.
+Then I saw demonstrations of openDesk.
 [opendesk.eu](https://opendesk.eu/).
-Its a open source alternativ to microfot office suite.
+It's an open source alternative to Microsoft Office suite.
 I saw a web based mail client and same office applications.

 Nextcloud seems to be also a big thing for local government.
 [nextcloud.com](https://nextcloud.com/)

-And i don't know that there a a accessibile web commponents library, supported and developt by the german coverment.
+And I don't know that there an accessible web components library, supported and developed by the German government.
 [github.com/public-ui](https://github.com/public-ui)
 [Documentation and components list](https://public-ui.github.io/en/docs/components)